Experience Go-Karting thrills through the streets of Tokyo!

 The first thing to do once we arrived was to make sure that we all had the right driving licences.
 To do this as a foreign visitor to Japan, you’ll need to have an International Driving Permit.
 We then chose our costumes.
-They have a wide range to choose from, including characters from Mario Kart, Super Heroes as well as Disney & other characters, all with full body suits.
-Robin plumbed for Mario, Yu went for Luigi and Ayami chose to be the bright orange Tigger.
+They have a wide range to choose from, including characters from Super Heroes to Disney & other characters, all with full body suits.
 There are also a variety of optional extras, which include helmets, goggles, LED sneakers, bluetooth speakers to play your own music and even a fake moustache.

 Once all suitably attired, our guide escorted us across the road to where the go karts were waiting.
 He then gave us a brief lesson on operating the go-karts and driving safety before we set off behind our guide in single file through the streets of Akihabara.

 It was very quickly apparent that the throngs of pedestrians and shoppers crowding the pavements were enthralled by the sight of go-karts being driven by colourfully dressed characters.
 Everywhere, people stopped and stared at us, taking photos, smiling and waving.
 We got a brief taste of what it must feel like to be a celebrity!